User Guide

 🆕

-Brand-new bike
+Brand-new bike or vehicle

 You know exactly where the clock starts — mileage is zero and the service slate is clean.
 Moto Shed sets up default intervals and you simply log services as you do them.